neurodata/MGC-paper/ReadMe.md

 ## R

+Set the working path to '/Code/R', and type -`source('run_realData.R')`
+-`test=run_realData()`
-Set the working path to '/Code/R', and type `test=run_realData`  to give the demo of MGC running on real data and output the results.
+to give the demo of MGC running on real data and output the results.
 It runs in 1 minute.